J0LGER/bloghub/_posts/2023-12-21-Disovering-Hidden-Sqli-Sinks-With-CodeQL.md

 The CodeQL query shall achieve the following objectives:

-- Search for `RemoteFlowSources` and identify them as tainted sources.
+- Search for `RemoteFlowSources` and identify them as tainted sources
-- Filter out *String* type RemoteFlowSources and exclude other data types.
+- Filter out `String` type of RemoteFlowSources and exclude other data types
-- Search for DB query execution functions provided by the `JdbcTemplate` class.
+- Search for DB query execution functions provided by the `JdbcTemplate` java class
-- Check if the node path is being passed as a first parameter to the previously mentioned query execution functions, if so, raise them as sinks.
+- Check if the node path is being passed as a first parameter to the previously mentioned query execution functions, if so, raise them as sinks
-- Define the `SQLInjectionValidator` class as a sanitizer so we limit false positive flow paths.
+- Define the `SQLInjectionValidator` class as a sanitizer so we can identify flow paths missing sanitization

 Note that I referred back to the `springframework` documentation to check for JdbcTemplate class methods that execute queries, such as *query()*, *update()*, *batchUpdate()*, etc ...